JonKing93/pfdf/docs/guide/segments/filter.rst

 Since :ref:`remove <pfdf.segments.Segments.remove>` does not necessarily remove all indicated segments, the method returns a 1D boolean array indicating the segments that were actually removed.
 The array will have one element per segment in the unfiltered network, and True elements indicate removal.
 For example, we could use::

+    # The segments before filtering
     >>> initial_ids = segments.ids
     >>> initial_ids
     array([1, 2, 3, 4, 5, 6, 7, 8, 9])

+    # Filter and examine removed/remaining segments
     >>> removed = segments.remove(ids=[1,2,4,7,9])
     >>> initial_ids[removed]
     array([1, 2, 7, 9])